TMerlini/OrdinalInscriber/FAQ.md

 - Network congestion: Fees increase during high network activity
 - Priority level: Economy, normal, or custom fee tiers
 - Additional services: SNS registration includes service fees

+### How does the fee calculator work?
+The fee calculator helps you understand the cost breakdown of your inscriptions:
+- Transaction Size: Shows the size of your transaction in vBytes
+- Base Fee: The minimum fee required for the transaction
+- Inscription Fee: The fee based on your selected rate (sats/vB)
+- Total Fee: The combined total fee in satoshis
+- Processing Time: Estimated time for the transaction to be confirmed

+The calculator updates automatically when you change fee rates, allowing you to compare costs between economy, standard, priority, and custom fee tiers.

 ### Can I use Ordinarinos on my mobile device?
 Yes, Ordinarinos is designed with a responsive interface that works on mobile devices.
 However, for the best experience, we recommend using a desktop browser, especially when working with batch processing or complex inscriptions.